 As we discuss in our 7 Cyber Security Tips for Travelers article, there are prying eyes everywhere and a Laptop Privacy Screen is a travel necessity, especially for business travelers.
 The best laptop privacy screen filters on the market today are those made by 3M including the 3M Gold Privacy Filter.

 Busted seam?
 Broken button.
-Never happens when you want it to and if you have this travel necessity you are home free.
-I always, always, always care a small sewing kit with me on every trip.
+Never happens when you want it to and if you have this travel necessity you are home-free.
+I always, always, always carry a small sewing kit with me on every trip.

-Most of wireless headphones come with a corded attachment (which I also bring with me in case I need it), but I’ve learned over the years to bring a cheap corded set of headphones in case I damage, break or lose my main pair.
-There’s lots of options to choose from here, but these, pictured below, are just fine:
+Most wireless headphones come with a corded attachment (which I also bring with me in case I need it), but I’ve learned over the years to bring a cheap corded set of headphones in case I damage, break or lose my main pair.
+There are lots of options to choose from here, but these, pictured below, are just fine: